zh-plus/Compilers-project/reference2/README.md

 ## What? ##

 This is a not-so-crude example showing how to deploy *Flex* and *GNU Bison* in modern C++ programs.
-Example program provides simple commandline that parses function calls with list of arguments (unsigned ints only) and builds AST.
+Example program provides simple commandline that parses function calls with arg_list of arguments (unsigned ints only) and builds AST.
 AST is printed when parsing completes.
 See code comments for more details.

 Features: